-Examiners shall have at least doctor's degree in a relevant subject.
-Examiners are nominated by the head of the department and are responsible for that content and level of the course is according to the course plan.
-Examiners decides criteria for grading and is responsible for evaluating the performance of the PhD students participating in the course.
+The examiner must have (at least) a Degree of Doctor within a relevant field.
+Examiners are appointed by the head of department and are responsible for ensuring that course content and level follow the stipulated course syllabus.
+The examiner establishes assessment criteria and is responsible for assessing the students' achievements.

-The principal supervisor (examiner) (excluded 160629) suggests courses that may be included in the degree.
+The principal supervisor suggests courses that may be included in the degree.
 The faculty board approves the degree, including its constituent courses.